 Are you ready to hire a virtual assistant?

-Develop clear security policies
+Develop clear data security policies

-For many small businesses, the VA hire might be the first hire they make, so it’s understandable that they may not have any specific policy in place when it comes to security in the business.
+For many small businesses, the VA hire might be the first hire they make, so it’s understandable that they may not have any specific policy in place when it comes to security measures in the business.
 Generally speaking, any employee, including a VA, knows the importance of taking care of your data, but it’s good practice to be very clear about your expectations.

-Among your business documentation, include policy for data security, privacy and any other points relevant to your security.
+Among your business documentation, include policy for data security, information privacy and any other points relevant to your security.
 For example, you might include document classification policy if this is something relevant to you.

 Consider documenting all of those things that your VA will and won’t have access to, so it’s easy for you to refer to and check up on.

-Look at your systems security options
+Look at your business security systems options

-One thing we’ve noticed business owners doing often is giving the virtual assistant hire (or other outsourcer) their own systems passwords to log into accounts.
+One thing we’ve noticed business owners doing often is giving the virtual assistant hire (or other outsourcer) their own business security systems passwords to log into accounts.
 For example, they hand over their WordPress account details and get the VA to log in that way.